propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 2. Users are instantly shown the stamp duty owed once they've completed the form

 == Changelog ==

+= 1.0.7 =
+* Added support for Scottish LBTT rates by adding new [stamp_duty_scotland] shortcode
+* Added support for commercial property stamp duty rates by adding new [stamp_duty_commercial] shortcode
+* Declared support for WordPress 5.6.1

 = 1.0.6 =
 * Includes the new 2020/21 temporary reduced rates